whocares-abt/Exp_Eval/README.md

 Expression evaluator
 To Use:
 1) Include evaluator.h in your files to get evaluator objects.
-2) Use the functions accordingly.
-3) While compiling, link all the .cpp files.
+2) While compiling, link all the .cpp files.
+Use functions properly